dogweather/forkful/content/en/rust/html-and-the-web/sending-an-http-request.md

   \ posting\u2026"
 lastmod: '2024-03-13T22:44:59.892712-06:00'
 model: gpt-4-1106-preview
-summary: "Sending an HTTP request fetches data from or sends data to a web server.\
+summary: Sending an HTTP request fetches data from or sends data to a web server.
-  \ Programmers do it to interact with web services or APIs \u2013 grabbing info,\
-  \ posting\u2026"
 title: Sending an HTTP request
 weight: 44
 ---